nicholasmackey/JSfundamentals/README.md

 # JSfundamentals
-## A repository to help beginners to build solid mental models for JavaScript.
+## A repository to help beginners build solid mental models for JavaScript.

 ### ✋What to learn before moving on to Node or React.